-Any person who has information of a violation of Chapters 104 or 106, F.S., shall file a sworn complaint with the Florida Elections Commission, 107 West Gaines Street, Suite 224, Tallahassee, Florida 32399- 1050 or call 850-922-4539.
-A complaint form (FEC Form 1) may be obtained from the Florida Elections Commission or downloaded from the Commission's website at www.fec.state.fl.us.
-(Sections 106.25 and 106.28, F.S.)
+Any person who has information of a violation of Chapter $\underline{104}$ or $\underline{106}$, Florida Statutes, shall file a sworn complaint with the FEC by completing a complaint form and addressing it to:

+The Florida Elections Commission 107 West Gaines Street Suite 224, Collins Building Tallahassee, FL 32399-1050

+A complaint form (FEC Form 1) may be obtained from the FEC or downloaded from the FEC's website at www.fec.state.fl.us.
+For additional information, contact the FEC at 850.922.4539.